Wearing a Hat in Church

-The apostle Paul teaches the Corinthian church about covering the head (or wearing a hat) saying, “A man ought not to cover his head, since he is the image and glory of God” (1 Corinthians 11:7).
+The apostle Paul taught the Corinthian church about covering the head (or wearing a hat).
+He said, “A man ought not to cover his head, since he is the image and glory of God” (1 Corinthians 11:7).
 If man covered his head, that would be an inappropriate act.
 A man should be so dressed as not to hide the great fact that he was the appointed representative of God on earth.
 This is because man was created in God’s image and should live in harmony with His divine principles.

-Here, we have a hint of the high responsibility to which God has called man.
-God placed man at the head of the newly created earth, and gave him “dominion, … over all the earth” (Gen. 1:26).
-Thus, God intended, through man, to reveal His wise and kind parental care, His protection provision, and guidance, before the universe.
+Here, we have a hint of the high responsibility to which God has called men.
+God placed man at the head of the newly created earth, and gave him “dominion, … over all the earth” (Genesis 1:26).
+Thus, the Lord intended, through man, to reveal His wise and kind parental care, His protection provision, and guidance, before the universe.

 Check out our Bible Answers page for more information on a variety of topics.